Author Archives: robsworkshop

 The rear mats even cover the hump!
 That great…

 The front’s are very basic but do the job of protecting most of the carpet.
 Sorry about jumping around from one thing to another.
-However I’m waiting for things to come, and that’s how I work anyway.
+However I’m waiting for things to come, dry… and that’s how I work anyway.
 Passenger seat is back in, and it’s never going to look this clean again.

 I’ve got two days till the seat cover comes so I’ll work on the hitch and the spare tire mechanism.
 And the (hopefully) final assembly of the side hatches.
 Also paint the bottom of the doors.

-Does not look new that’s for sure..
+Yes it does not look new that’s for sure..
 But it’s got rust sealer under the paint.. should do well.

 2006 Chevy Avalanche Z71 Page 2